 Cymabay is a clinical-stage biopharmaceutical company developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
 During the first quarter of 2016, it was announced that a Medpace employee would join Cymabay's board of directors.
 The Company and Cymabay entered into a MSA dated October 21, 2016.
 Subsequently, the Company and Cymabay have entered into several task orders for the Company to perform clinical trial related services.
-The Company recognized service revenue from Cymabay of \$0.6 million, \$0.3 million and \$0.1 million during the years ended December 31, 2017, 2016 and 2015, respectively, in the Company's consolidated statements of operations.
-As of December 31, 2017 and 2016, the Company had Accounts receivable and unbilled, net from Cymabay of \$0.1 million and less than \$0.1 million recorded in the consolidated balance sheets, respectively.
+The Company recognized total revenue from Cymabay of \$10.8 million during the year ended December 31, 2018 in the Company's consolidated statements of operations.
+The Company recognized service revenue from Cymabay of \$0.6 million and \$0.3 million during the years ended December 31, 2017 and 2016, respectively, in the Company's consolidated statements of operations.
+As of

+December 31, 2018 and 2017, the Company had Accounts receivable and unbilled, net from Cymabay of \$2.5 million and \$0.1 million recorded in the consolidated balance sheets, respectively.

-LIB Therapeutics LLC ("LIB")
+LIB Therapeutics LLC and subsidiaries ("LIB")

 Certain executives and employees of the Company, including the chief executive officer, are members of LIB's board of managers and/or have equity investments in LIB.
 The Company entered into a MSA dated November 24, 2015 with LIB, a company that engages in research, development, marketing and commercialization of pharmaceutical drugs.
 Subsequently, the Company and LIB have entered into several task orders for the Company to perform clinical trial related services.
-The Company recognized service revenue from LIB of \$1.4 million and \$0.2 million during the years ended December 31, 2017 and 2016 in the Company's consolidated statements of operations, respectively.
-As of December 31, 2017 and 2016, the Company had, from LIB, Advanced billings of \$0.2 million and less than \$0.1 million in the consolidated balance sheets, respectively.
-In addition, the Company had Accounts receivable and unbilled, net from LIB of \$0.5 million and less than \$0.1 million in the consolidated balance sheets at December 31, 2017 and 2016, respectively.
+The Company recognized total revenue from LIB of \$3.7 million during the year ended December 31, 2018 in the Company's consolidated statement of operations.
+The Company recognized service revenue from LIB of \$1.4 million and \$0.2 million during the years ended December 31, 2016 in the Company's consolidated statements of operations, respectively.
+As of December 31, 2018 and 2017, the Company had, from LIB, Advanced billings of \$0.3 million and \$0.2 million in the consolidated balance sheets, respectively.
+In addition, the Company had Accounts receivable and unbilled, net from LIB of \$1.0 million and \$0.5 million in the consolidated balance sheets at December 31, 2018 and 2017, respectively.

-CinRX Pharma ("CinRx")
+CinRX Pharma and subsidiaries ("CinRx")

 Certain executives and employees of the Company, including the chief executive officer, are members of CinRx's board of managers and/or have equity investments in CinRx, a biotech company.
 The Company and CinRx have entered into several task orders for the Company to perform clinical trial related services.
+During the year ended December 31, 2018, the Company recognized total revenue from CinRx of \$0.5 million in the Company's consolidated statements of operations.
 During the year ended December 31, 2017, the Company recognized service revenue from CinRx of \$0.4 million in the Company's consolidated statements of operations.
+As of December 31, 2018 the Company had Accounts receivable and unbilled, net from CinRx of \$0.4 million in the consolidated balance sheets.